rjobanp/meteor-dataset-filter/README.md

   */
   new DatasetFilter({
     dataset: users, // dataset can be any array of objects
-    queryKey: 'name', // the field to query matches on
+    queryKey: 'name', // the field or array of fields to query matches on
     updateCallback: function() {
       // optional callback to run each time data is filtered
       // useful for updating a scrollbar or resizing operations, etc.